We'll help you find the right solution for your needs

 Atty Walton generally has a good answer.
 Rather than starting a separate interpleader action, you may simply be able to join the foreclosure action as a third party and ask the court to decide where the rent should go.
 This would be a lot easier and less expensive for you.
 Some judges will permit this, ohters will not - depending on the judge and local court rules.
 It is worth a try.See question

 Your question raises several issues.
 Is there a deficiency judgment being sought by the mortgage holder?
 If not, end of story.
 In a short sale with the borrower leaving the state, there may not be so that the redemption period can be shortened.
 Check on that first.
-Generally, when one seeks to enforce a judgment obtained in a different state, the obligation arises out of the state where the judgment was obtained.
-Therefore, if the mortgage holder is seeking a deficiency judgment, you...